-Drug companies and hospitals need to advertise.
+Pharmaceutical companies and hospitals need to advertise.

-In the age of savvy patients and choice, it only makes sense that the PR departments of these companies fan out into the online-marketing space.
+In the age of savvy patients and choice, it only makes sense that the PR departments of these companies fan out into the online marketing space.
 However, as a healthcare worker, these efforts should be viewed with a critical eye.

 If one company dedicates more budget to push its product by Facebook than their competitors, a patient may begin to think that it is the only solution to their problem.

 That decision should be left to the healthcare professional, not the patient.